Case study: building a register for an independent investment bank

 With roughly 1,000 employees across the US, UK, Ireland, and the EU, the firm operated under a stack of overlapping regimes — SEC and FINRA in the US, the FCA in the UK, the Central Bank of Ireland, and EU rules such as MiFID II.
 It had grown into that footprint faster than its compliance infrastructure could keep up, and there was no documented register tying those obligations to the policies meant to satisfy them.
 The result was predictable:

-- No register at all.
-Some policies cited the relevant laws, rules, and regulations, but there was no defined standard for how — and no single view of which rules applied and which policies addressed them.
+- Some policies cited the relevant laws, rules, and regulations, but there was no defined standard for how to do this — and no single view of which rules applied and which policies addressed them.

 - The references that did exist had gone stale.
 No one had reviewed them in a couple of years, so no one could say with confidence they were still accurate.